kanupriyaa97/Chamanzar_Research/README.md

-# brain
-Small scripts that help in producing and analyzing video using Matlab.
+Small scripts that help in producing and analyzing videos from the brain using Matlab.